19th Annual Diversity Symposium Dinner

 Meet the Moderator

-Braxton Howard Medlin, Esq, L'19 is a trial attorney from Chapel Hill, NC.
+The Hon.
+Braxton Howard Cloutier, L'19 (he/him/his) is a trial attorney and immigration law practitioner from Chapel Hill, NC.
 An avid runner, he has always been invested in advocacy and community building, whether through fitness, arts, or the pursuit of justice.
 After earning his bachelor’s degree in Romance Languages (Spanish) at North Carolina A&T State University in Greensboro, NC, he completed two years of AmeriCorps service.
-He worked with the ACCESS Project as a Family Support Specialist, providing education and wellness outreach programs to immigrant communities in rural North Carolina.
-Braxton earned his Juris Doctor from Roger Williams University School of Law.
-He was President of the Student Bar Association, a CALI Award winner in Trial Advocacy, a member of the Trial Team, and the 2019 Public Interest Award recipient.
-Additionally, he was a student attorney at the Roger Williams University School of Law Criminal Defense Clinic and other Public Defender offices.
+During his time at RWU Law, Braxton was President of the Student Bar Association, a CALI Award winner in Trial Advocacy, a member of the Trial Team, and the 2019 Public Interest Award recipient.
+Additionally, he was a student attorney at the Roger Williams University School of Law Criminal Defense Clinic and interned at several Public Defender offices.

 This event is made possible by the generosity of sponsor Nixon Peabody.